My experience of the Janet Thornton Fellowship - Anne Bishop

 What is the most rewarding aspect of working at Sanger?

-It is very rewarding to spend time with a team that has so much experience that they are willing to share with me and to have the remarkable resources of the Wellcome Sanger Institute available to me, even if it is only remotely at present.
+It is very rewarding to spend time with a team with so much experience that they are willing to share with me and have the remarkable resources of the Wellcome Sanger Institute available to me.

 What does the Janet Thornton Fellowship programme mean to you?